xmos/fwk_voice/modules/lib_agc/doc/index.rst

 API
 ***

-To use the functions in this library in an application, include :ref:`agc_api_h` in the application source file.
+To use the functions in this library in an application, include :ref:`agc_h` in the application source file.